What Is False Imprisonment?

 When it comes to criminal differences, false imprisonment and kidnapping may seem like more or less identical crimes.
 Kidnapping involves maneuvering an individual away from a set location and to a new place against their will.
 The operative phrase in this definition is “new place.”
 False imprisonment involves unfairly tying an individual down to their current location rather than moving them to a separate one.
 While state laws are different, both false imprisonment and kidnapping may become serious criminal charges and require criminal attorneys.

 If you believe or have been notified that you are involved in a criminal false imprisonment case, there are options.
-A Philadelphia, PA criminal attorney, if you’re living in the Philadelphia metro area, is a necessity.
+Contacting our criminal attornies, if you’re living in the Philadelphia metro area, is a necessity.
 When pursuing a criminal defense attorney, it is vital to know the specific claims and defenses of the false imprisonment charge levied against you, and how to deal with them.
 Be honest with your attorney, and don’t forget to call for help in sticky legal situations like these.